-This is the first new literary critical biography of Mary Elizabeth Braddon for over twenty years, and its predecessor, Robert Lee Wolff's Sensational Victorian, has never been reprinted and is not easy to obtain.
+This is the first new literary critical biography of the sensation novelist Mary Elizabeth Braddon for over twenty years, and its predecessor, Robert Lee Wolff's Sensational Victorian, has never been reprinted and is not easy to obtain.
 The Literary Lives of Mary Elizabeth Braddon concentrates on sources not available to Wolff, and in doing so examines the entire eight years of her career as an actress in the 1850s (Wolff believed it to have been only three years in duration), her earliest writing in the 1850s, her rise to fame as an equal of Wilkie Collins at the height of the controversy over sensation fiction in the 1860s, her relationship with the publisher John Maxwell, the many influences on her work, and the respect she eventually earned in the literary world.
 Each chapter is a blend of biography and literary criticism.

 The book also includes two large appendices, the first mapping Braddon's entire career as an actress, listing the companies she acted with in London and the provinces, the plays she acted in, and the roles she played.
-The second appendix provides a new bibliography of her work, listing the first editions and serialisations of her ninety novels, short stories, plays, poems and essays; importantly, this includes details of the following previously unrecorded works: 1 opera, 19 short stories, 4 songs, 46 essays, 1 play, and 27 poems.
+The second appendix provides a new bibliography of her work, listing the first editions and serialisations of her ninety novels, penny bloods, short stories, plays, poems and essays; importantly, this includes details of the following previously unrecorded works: 1 opera, 19 short stories, 4 songs, 46 essays, 1 play, and 27 poems.
 The book reproduces the entire text of 15 of her earliest poems, the first of Braddon's work to be published, never before recorded or republished, which were written for provincial newspapers while she was an actress.

 This book is an important resource, providing critical analysis for the undergraduate, and research information for the graduate and professor.